In addition to many of the international environmental data sources, the following may also be used for the United States.

 Data on safe drinking water, contaminants, and watersheds.

-STOrage and RETrieval and Water Quality eXchange (STORET) (United States Environmental Protection Agency) Water quality monitoring data.
+Water Quality Data (WQX) (United States Environmental Protection Agency) Water quality monitoring data.

 University of North Carolina.
 Environmental Finance Center.

 Includes a large number of projects and datasets related to wetlands & watersheds, drinking water & wastewater, and many other environmental topics.

 University of Texas at Austin Energy Poll (2011+)